|Journal Home Page||Apollo 17 Journal|

 Jefferson Scarp (North Massif segment of the Taurus-Littrow scarp) - "Thomas Jefferson was one of the leading political philosophers of history and a practical innovator during the early growth of our republic.
 His instigation of the Louisiana Purchase and the subsequent exploration of those territories provided the strength required to preserve the Republic."

-Jones (crater) - "Named for John Paul Jones (1747-1792), Scottish-born naval hero of the American Revolution who established his adopted country as a seafaring nation which was, eventually, without peer."
+Jones (crater cluster) - "Named for John Paul Jones (1747-1792), Scottish-born naval hero of the American Revolution who established his adopted country as a seafaring nation which was, eventually, without peer."

 Lara (crater) - "Named for Boris Pasternak's heroine from Dr. Zhivago and honoring all the inspiring women of history, known and unknown."